Atmospheric theatre: Saenger Theatre (New Orleans, Louisiana)

-Atmospheric theatres outside of the United States
+Surviving atmospheric theatres outside of the United States

 The following are atmospheric theatres located outside of the United States:

-Auckland Civic Theatre (Auckland, New Zealand).
+Auckland Civic Theatre (Auckland, New Zealand)

 The Auckland Civic Theatre has the largest intact atmospheric auditorium in Australasia, built in 1929 and featuring an India-inspired motif.
 Seating 2,750 viewers, in 2000 it was restored to near-original condition.
 Peter Jackson used the Civic interiors in his remake of the film King Kong.